jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

    > **Note**: It doesn't matter which **connection string** you choose.
 They are interchangeable.
    >
-   > ⚠️ The **Key**s are platform managed encryption keys and are **not used for this lab.**
+   > ⚠️ The **Key**s are platform-managed encryption keys and are **not used for this lab.**

-1. Open Notepad, and then paste the copied connection string value to Notepad.
+1. Open Notepad, and then paste the copied connection string value into Notepad.
 You'll use this value later in this lab.

 #### Task 3: Download the repository "sre_azure_labs" to your computer